 CRITICAL MINERAL PROCESSING - NETL's focus on CMM processing includes developing novel materials and processes to concentrate CMM streams from dilute sources.
-These include oil and gas produced waters, acid mine drainage (AMD), and mineral processing streams.
-These processing technologies encompass both conventional and advanced recovery RDD&D. The portfolio also focuses effort on the development of processing methods that reduce the amount of water required for processing and science that targets overall environmental performance of CMM operations.
+These include oil and gas produced waters, AMD, and mineral processing streams.
+These processing technologies encompass both conventional and advanced extraction, separation, and refining RDD&D. The portfolio also focuses on the development of recovery methods that reduce the amount of water or chemicals required for processing and science that targets overall environmental performance of CMM operations.

-To date, these efforts have resulted in the design, construction, and operation of three first-of-a-kind, small pilot-scale facilities producing small quantities (e.g., ~100 gm/day) of greater than 90% high-purity mixed rare earth oxides/salts from coal-based resources using conventional physical beneficiation and hydrometallurgical processes.
+To date, these efforts have resulted in the design, construction and operation of three first-of-a-kind, small pilot-scale facilities producing small quantities (e.g., ~100 gm/day) of greater than 90% high-purity mixed rare earth oxides/salts from coal-based resources using conventional physical beneficiation and hydrometallurgical processes.